jdaw1/chart_markers/Documentation/ChartMarkers_Description.md

 ## <a name="changes"></a>Changes ##

-As yet, there is not a fixed set of rules about changes (post draft phase).
+As yet, there is not a fixed set of rules about changes.
 It is anticipated that the following will be true, at least mostly.

 * If a territory&rsquo;s currency should be replaced (e.g., <nobr>[ARL](http://en.wikipedia.org/wiki/Argentine_peso#Peso_ley,_1970%E2%80%931983)&#10141;ARP&#10141;ARA&#10141;<span class="markerID">ARS</span>),</nobr> then the same marker will apply to the new currency.
 The marker would be updated to reflect its new ID: updated ID in documentation; updated filename; within the file updated <nobr>`id='...'`.</nobr>